 The Company separately reports cost of goods for product sales and service revenue.
 Product revenue costs include labor and product costs such as labware, plates and reagents required to develop iPSC's into microOrgans as well as overhead, facility and equipment costs at the Company's Maple Grove, Minnesota facility.
 As the facility was designed to accommodate the Company's long-term growth, it has historically operated at less than 25% of capacity.
-The Company is converting the Maple Grove facility to a research and development facility in the first half of 2022 to focus its resources on internal drug discovery development programs.
+The Company converted its Maple Grove facility to a research and development facility in 2022 to focus its resources on internal drug discovery development programs.
 Cost of goods for service revenue includes internal labor, materials and allocated overhead costs to perform services for DaaS projects.